Alan R. Silverman

 - Demonstrated significant trial experience

-- Demonstrated proficiency in resolving family law issues
+- Demonstrated proficiency in resolving Family Court-law issues

-- References from family law attorneys and judges familiar with the applicant’s work, ethics and professionalism
+- References from Family Court-law attorneys and judges familiar with the applicant’s work, ethics and professionalism

 Psychology education and career